-Since its inception, Tesoro has fully complied with the Federal Renewable Fuels Standard (RFS).
-Despite this, Tesoro believes that the RFS, designed to achieve significant greenhouse gas reductions, is a flawed government intervention into the fuel market.
+Tesoro believes that the Renewable Fuels Standard (RFS) should be repealed.
+Since its inception, Tesoro has fully complied with the RFS.
+Nonetheless, Tesoro believes that the RFS, designed to achieve significant greenhouse gas reductions, is a flawed government intervention into the fuel market.

-(1) unlikely to be met;
+(2) unlikely to be met;

-(2) causing unintended consequences in other market segments; and
+(3) causing unintended consequences in other market segments; and

-In its 2011 study of the RFS, the National Academy of Sciences concluded not only that it was unlikely the U.S. could meet the RFS-mandated levels of renewable fuel by 2022 but that the RFS “may be an ineffective policy for reducing global greenhouse gas emissions.”
-Tesoro believes that Congress and the Administration should undertake a comprehensive review of the RFS, along with the economic assumptions which guided its creation, and must include a clear-eyed, comprehensive and transparent cost-benefit analysis to determine whether the program can and should be continued.
+In its most recent study of the RFS, the National Academy of Sciences concluded not only that it was unlikely the U.S. could meet the RFS-mandated levels of renewable fuel by 2022 but that the RFS “may be an ineffective policy for reducing global greenhouse gas emissions.”
+The US Department of Energy agreed, stating on June 26, 2013, that “the RFS is not predicted to come close to achievement of the legislated target that calls for 36 billion gallons of renewable motor fuels use by 2022.”

 The cellulosic ethanol mandate is just one example of flaws with the RFS.
 USEPA mandates that refiners must purchase millions of gallons of cellulosic ethanol; a fuel that is not produced in commercial quantities.
 Regardless, refiners are then financially penalized for not purchasing the unavailable cellulosic ethanol.
 Click here to read more about the Cellulosic Ethanol Mandate in the RFS.

-In spite of opposition by car manufacturers, small engine manufacturers, the American Automobile Association, and fuel refiners, USEPA has unilaterally adopted regulations to enable a 50% increase in the ethanol content of America’s gasoline.
+In spite of opposition by car manufacturers, small engine manufacturers, the American Automobile Association, and fuel refiners, USEPA has unilaterally adopted regulations to enable a 50 percent increase in the ethanol content of America’s gasoline.
 New E15 regulations come with a USEPA warning to car owners, owners of other gas-powered small engines, and motorcyclists.
 To read more about E15 please click here.